borneo-iot/borneoiot.com/content/en/_index.md

 ---
 title: Home
 ---

 {{< brick_title2 >}}
-# An Open-source Aquarium LED Kit
+# Open-Source Aquarium LED Kit for Makers

 The Borneo-IoT Project is an open-source, modular and affordable hardware and software for creating aquarium LED and other aquatic smart devices.